Celts: Diodoros on Galatian origins and “savage” customs (mid-first century BCE)

-Ancient author: Diodoros of Sicily (mid-first century BCE), Library of History 5.24-32 (link).
+Ancient author: Diodoros of Sicily (mid-first century BCE), Library of History 5.24-32; 14.114-117; 22.9 and 31.13, fragments from the extracts (link).

 Galatians are portrayed at times in a somewhat straightforward manner with an emphasis on daily customs and appearance.
 Diodoros also stresses the cold and harsh environment, which matches with the portrayal of violent and war-like populations.
 However, there are numerous points at which Diodoros stresses their “savage” nature, including reference to supposed dismemberment of enemies, human sacrifice, and eating of human flesh.
 At times Diodoros focusses on the supposedly paradoxical or inverted nature of their lifestyle, including unusual (to him) gender roles and forms of sexuality.
 As discussed in other posts, such stock characterizations of foreign others as queer in some sense were common and should not be taken as descriptive any more than any other accusations launched here, even if they seem to hold promise for instances of ancient gender subversion.